aklimk/bootloader-tennis/README.md

 # bootloader-tennis
-A primitive tennis-like game written as an entirely self-contained 512 byte Master Boot Record (MBR) to be loaded and ran by any system BIOS.
+A primitive tennis-like game written as an entirely self-contained 512 byte Master Boot Record (MBR) boot sector binary to be loaded and ran by any system BIOS.

 # Images
 <table>